akka/akka-projection/docs/src/main/paradox/getting-started/setup-your-app.md

 }

 Define the event type protocol that will represent each `Envelope` streamed from the Source Provider.
-Create a typed @apidoc[akka.actor.typed.ActorSystem] for various Projections implementations to use.
+Create a @apidoc[akka.actor.typed.ActorSystem] for various Projections implementations to use.

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideSetup }